rhyolight/numenta-web/packages/numenta.com/pages/resources/papers/why-neurons-have-thousands-of-synapses-theory-of-sequence-memory-in-neocortex.md

 ---
 author: "Jeff Hawkins & Subutai Ahmad"
-description: "Foundational paper describing core HTM theory for sequence memory and its relationship to the neocortex.
-Written with a neuroscience perspective, the paper explains why neurons need so many synapses and how networks of neurons can form a powerful sequence learning mechanism."
+description: "This foundational paper describes core HTM theory for sequence memory and its relationship to the neocortex.
+Written with a neuroscience perspective, the paper explains why neurons have so many synapses and how networks of neurons can form a powerful sequence learning mechanism."
+keywords: why neurons have synapses, sequence memory
 category: neuroscience, sequence-learning
 date: 2016/03/30
 hideImage: true